webix-hub/jet-demos/README.md

-The demo shows multiple windows' creation using scope
+The demo shows multiple windows' creation using the $windows parameter.